PromptLock-Custom-Node/Flowise/README.md

 # Flowise Custom Node – Pre-Process Prompts via PromptLock Node

+## API Key

+You can acquire your API key from [https://promptlock.io/](https://promptlock.io/).
+This key is required to authenticate with the `/v1/analyze` API and must be provided in the `API_Key` field when configuring the custom node.

+---

+## Overview

 This project provides a custom Flowise node that pre-processes prompts or text by sending them to the `/v1/analyze` API.

 It returns: